-Welcome to www.Jobmonster.co.nz your one stop Job site.
+Welcome to www.Jobmonster.co.nz you one stop Job site.

 These are the strategies to get the job.
-Doesn’t matter, whether you are a beginner or you want to change your career; you can use these tips & advice & strategies to get your Dream Job.
+No matter, you are beginner or want to change your career; you can use these tips & advice & strategies to get your Dream Job.

 - Network, network, and then network some more.
 Network using all options available (personal network, LinkedIn, User Groups, internet etc).
 Network!
 Most positions are filled through employee referrals.
 Don’t be afraid to reach out to your friends, family, and professional network to ask for help in landing a job.